 Plastic surgery was said to first be preformed in ancient Roman times.
 The word "plastic surgery" is actually derived from the Greek word plastikos, which means to mold or shape.
-They preformed minor procedures such as Otoplasty, which is the repairing of damaged ears, and more complicated procedures like scar removal.
+They preformed minor procedures such as otoplasty, which is the repairing of damaged ears, and more complicated procedures like scar removal.

-There are three big names that came out of Rome during the practice of medieval surgery.
-A Greek physician Galen, a Roman physician Aulus Cornelius Celsus, and a Greek surgeon Paul of Aegina.
+There are three big names that came out of Rome during the practice of cosmetic surgery.
+The Greek physician Galen, a Roman physician Aulus Cornelius Celsus, and a Greek surgeon Paul of Aegina.
 These three laid the grounds for big developments in plastic surgery.
-Galen wrote best selling books on human anatomy and Celsus wrote a book entitled "De re medicina" which mentions the reconstructive surgery of a mans face and a primitive nose job.
+Galen wrote best selling books on human anatomy and Celsus wrote a book entitled "De re medicina" which mentions the reconstructive surgery of a man's face and a primitive nose job.
 Celsus's book was so great it was used for more then 1,700 years.

-Did you know...?
+Did you know...

 Galen studied the bodies of animals to support his research and compare to human anatomy.